 GeneCards Summary for MBD1 Gene

 MBD1 (Methyl-CpG Binding Domain Protein 1) is a Protein Coding gene.
-Diseases associated with MBD1 include trigeminal neuralgia and subacute cutaneous lupus erythematosus.
+Diseases associated with MBD1 include trigeminal neuralgia and cutaneous lupus erythematosus.
 Among its related pathways are Cell Cycle, Mitotic and Cell Cycle, Mitotic.
 GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and methyl-CpG binding.